mawrkus/ah-context-store/README.md

   get store()

   /**
-   * Allow callbacks of the AsyncHook instance to call.
+   * Allow callbacks of the AsyncHook instance to call, clears the contexts store.
    * @return {AsyncContextStore}
    */
   enable()

   /**
-   * Disable listening for new asynchronous events and clears the contexts store.
+   * Disable listening for new asynchronous events, clears the contexts store.
    * @return {AsyncContextStore}
    */
   disable()